 This extra motivation can be what you need to take the plunge and jump into a detox program.
 It can also help you battle those addictions once you’ve started the detox.
 Think of the accomplishment you’ll feel at the end of a detox when you’re battled those addiction demons and come out stronger on the other side.

 Fear: How can I do a detox when my family isn’t on board?
 I don’t have a support system at home, so I know I wouldn’t be successful.
 And I don’t want to prepare multiple meals for everyone if they’re not eating what I’m eating.
 It just wouldn’t work.

-Overcome It: Our support system is epic during a live detox.
-Sometimes, people are posting every few minutes!
+Overcome It: When you detox with us, you'll have access to an epic online support system.
+The conversation is active; sometimes, people are posting every few minutes!
 If your family isn’t on board, find a buddy to do the detox with you.
 We’ll even help match you with a local buddy!

-Most detoxers find this level of support to be essential to successfully completing the program.
+Most detoxers find this level of support essential to successfully completing the program.
 Being able to text with a friend who is battling the same cravings and doing the same meal prep right alongside you is the perfect way to stay motivated.
-Some local detox buddies split the meal prep and share, or even eat together.
+Some local detox buddies split the meal prep and share what they make (or even eat together).

 Also, make sure to articulate your hopes and fears to the family member you fear won’t support you.
-“I could really use your help” is a request most husbands find hard to turn down.
-Be genuine in your request, explaining why this is important to you, and delimiting it to just 26 days–and you might be surprised: he might support you very well, and even join you.
+“I could really use your help” is a request most partners and loved ones find hard to turn down.
+Be genuine in your request, explaining why this is important to you, and delimiting it to just 26 days, and you might be surprised: they might support you very well, and even join you.

 Fear: I’m afraid of failing.
 I’m afraid of starting a detox, seeing good results for a few days, and then falling off track.
 I’ll feel worse about myself than when I even started.
 I’ll feel like a failure.